Global Energy: Past, Present, and Future

 This course establishes a broad introduction to contemporary energy topics related to power generation, delivery, energy conversion, and efficiency.
 Both well-established and new methods of energy generation and conversion are discussed, focusing on electricity generation by fossil fuels, nuclear, solar, wind, hydropower, and alternative energy technologies.
 Energy consumption by space heating/cooling systems and transportation are included in the course.
 Finally, the course explores the effects of modern energy systems on the environment.
 The course includes case studies and readings on systems using both fossil and renewable energy sources.

-Engineering/Energy 190FS: Emerging Materials and Technologies for Energy Future
+Engineering 95FS: Emerging Materials and Technologies for Energy Future (STS, NS, SS)

 Nico Hotz, Assistant Professor of the Practice in the Department of Mechanical Engineering & Materials Science and Faculty Network Member of The Energy Initiative